A11yTime/Accessibility-Considerations/README.md

 * Content should be distict from control
 * Must have obvious visual focus indicator(contrat ratio 3:1 with 2px and larger indicator)
 #### Motor Control disability
-* All control must be avaiable with mouse and keyboard
+* All controls must be avaiable with mouse and keyboard
 * Focusable element should be distinguishable with different states (Focus, hover, selected) with contrast ration of 3:1
 * Must have obvious visual focus indicator(contrat ratio 3:1 with 2px and larger indicator)
 * Time dependent functonality must be turned off, adjustable and extendable